You are using an unsupported browser Please switch to a supported browser so you can get the best experience on this site

 Did you know that your credit score can decrease if you apply for a loan, which makes its way to the credit bureau?
 Getting a prequalification for an auto-repair loan can be a valuable tip to know.

-Prequalifications usually don't affect your credit scores.
+Prequalifying usually does not affect your credit scores.
 Usually, you can do this at subprime private lenders.
 You certainly won’t be able to prequalify with bad credit at banks and credit unions.

 Right now, because the market has dropped significantly in the past few years, there is less interest in long-term car loans.
 Lenders are responding to this by tightening the credit requirements on long-term loans.